 DUI Statute: Penalties

 A person convicted of DUI is subject to the criminal penalties listed in Table 1.
-In assessing these penalties, the law considers a subsequent conviction one that occurs within 10 years of a prior conviction for the same offense (CGS § 14-227a(g)).
+In assessing these penalties, the law considers a subsequent conviction that occurs within 10 years of a prior conviction for the same offense (CGS § 14-227a(g)).

 In practice, the first conviction of a driver for DUI is usually for the driver’s second violation.
 By law, a first DUI offender may apply for admission to the Pretrial Alcohol Education Program.
 The applicant must state certain things under oath.
 They must not have used the program in the preceding 10 years.
-Or, if under age 21, has never been in the program.
+Or, if under age 21, they must have never been in the program.
 The court must dismiss the DUI charges if the driver satisfactorily completes the program.

 The law allows the Department of Correction (DOC) commissioner to release an inmate sentenced for DUI.
 This happens after admission and conducting a risk and needs assessment, to the inmate’s home.
 The released offender cannot leave their home without authorization.
 They remain in DOC custody and supervision by DOC employees.
 The DOC commissioner can revoke the release and return the person to prison for violating release conditions (CGS § 18-100h(a)).